chantastic/sites/chan.dev-astro/src/content/posts/more-and-worse.md

 At 35, I have to realize that
 Now is not a time for "less but better".

-Games, recitals, campouts, dates, birthdays, conferences, volunteering, and family gatherings...
+Games, recitals, campouts, publishDates, birthdays, conferences, volunteering, and family gatherings...
 These are the components of my life.
 When I'm lucky,
 I get a brief moments to push the needle on speaking, writing, or asking the perfect question.